TwentyPeople/jCurrency/README.md

 ## Distribution ##

-This program is distributed by TwentyPeople Europe, and can be freely used, modified and shared.
+This program is distributed by TwentyPeople International, and can be freely used, modified and shared.
 The files available are:

 * a JAR file, ready for the usage (see below).